b-hayes/apache-server/README.md

 ## Folder Permissions
 By default, the www folder is owned by root, lets change it to you and www-data group.
-We are using the /var/www/html folder now but best to do it for the entire /var/www folder as well.
+We are using the /var/www/html folder right now, but my vhosts config uses the www folder as the main document root.

 Use my fix permissions script:
 ```shell
 ./fix-permissions.sh # by default will apply to /var/www
 ```

-This should set all the bitmask flags so that any new files created by either you or apache should be fully accessible by both of you.
+This should set all the bitmask flags so that any new files created by you or apache should be fully accessible by both of you.

 It's a good idea to give apache access to this repo folder as well: